BILINGUAL CERTIFICATION PATHWAY

 Your district or school will determine your proficiency.

 What will my learning experiences be in the Bilingual Endorsement pathway?

-The Bilingual Endorsement pathway consists of in-class, in-class mentor support, evaluation by in-class assessor observations/evaluations, participation in an online learning community, and the development of a Bilingual portfolio that demonstrates proficiency.
+The Bilingual Endorsement pathway consists of in-class teaching experience, mentor support, evaluation by assessor observations, participation in an online learning community, and the development of a Bilingual portfolio that demonstrates proficiency.